iamskdev/mstore.com/docs/commit-guide.md

 ## 1. Types: Allowed Prefixes

-The following prefixes are mandatory for the `<type>` field:
+The following prefixes are mandatory for the `<Type>` field, and they must be in **Capital Case**:

-*   `feat`: A new feature.
+*   `Feat`: A new feature.
-*   `fix`: A bug fix.
+*   `Fix`: A bug fix.
-*   `docs`: Documentation-only changes.
+*   `Docs`: Documentation-only changes.
-*   `style`: Changes that do not affect the meaning of the code (e.g., formatting, missing semicolons, whitespace).
+*   `Style`: Changes that do not affect the meaning of the code (e.g., formatting, missing semicolons, whitespace).
-*   `refactor`: A code change that neither fixes a bug nor adds a feature, but improves the code structure or readability.
+*   `Refactor`: A code change that neither fixes a bug nor adds a feature, but improves the code structure or readability.
-*   `test`: Adding missing tests or correcting existing tests.
+*   `Test`: Adding missing tests or correcting existing tests.
-*   `chore`: Changes to the build process or auxiliary tools and libraries (e.g., configuration files, CI/CD setup).
+*   `Chore`: Changes to the build process or auxiliary tools and libraries (e.g., configuration files, CI/CD setup).
-*   `improve`: Enhancements or optimizations to an existing feature, without introducing new functionality or fixing a bug.
+*   `Improve`: Enhancements or optimizations to an existing feature, without introducing new functionality or fixing a bug.
-*   `revert`: Reverts a previous commit.
+*   `Revert`: Reverts a previous commit.
-*   `rollback`: Reverts a release or deployment.
+*   `Rollback`: Reverts a release or deployment.

 ---